-Central Avenue School, TransOptions, and the PTO hosted the school's first bike rodeo for 3rd, 4th, and 5th graders with the Madison Police Department and additional community partners.
+Central Avenue School, Avenues in Motion, and the PTO hosted the school's first bike rodeo for 3rd, 4th, and 5th graders with the Madison Police Department and additional community partners in 2017 and has been hosting them yearly ever since then.
 Traffic safety stations included obstacle courses and riding challenges to teach students turn signals, how to navigate intersections, cross driveways, avoid drivers' blind spots and yield to pedestrians.
-This Bike Rodeo will become an annual event for all 3rd grade students who then gain the privilege in 4th grade to bike to school alone.
+This Bike Rodeo is an annual event for all 3rd grade students who then gain the privilege in 4th grade to bike to school alone.

-Ready to Walk and Roll: (November 2017)
+Ready to Walk and Roll: (October 2023)

-Students in 1st grade participated in this interactive classroom program led by TransOptions.
+Students in K-2nd grade participated in this interactive classroom program led by Avenues in Motion.
 Students learned common street signs and safe ways to approach intersections by manipulating a miniature streetscape.
 Through storytelling, students identified safety hazards and safe choices when walking or biking to school.
+K-2nd graders have been participating in the program since 2016.